Central Sterile Processing and Distribution

 • Td or TdaP – (within the past 10 years)

-• MMR - (2-vaccination series or positive titer)
+• MMR – (two-vaccination series or positive titer)

-• Varicella - (2-vaccination series or positive titer)
+• Varicella – (two-vaccination series or positive titer)

-• Hep B - (3-vaccination series or Declination form signed)
+• Hep B – (three-vaccination series or declination form signed)

-• Flu Vaccination - (For current year if class is between September 1 and March 31)
+• Flu Vaccination – (for the current year if the class is between Sept.
+1 and March 31)

 • NATIONAL Background Check – (You may use any company that offers this service.
 For additional information, please click the following link: https://checkr.com)